-(b) Calculation: The payment shall be based on the worker's average salary over the 24 months preceding displacement, or their final salary, whichever is higher.
+Salary Calculation.
+The payment shall be based on the worker's average salary over the 24 months preceding displacement, or their final salary, whichever is higher.

-(c) Cost-of-Living Adjustments: Payments shall be adjusted for inflation every 16 months, based on the Colorado Consumer Price Index.
+Cost-of-Living Adjustments.
+Payments shall be adjusted for inflation annually on January 1, based on the Colorado Consumer Price Index for the preceding 12 months.

-(d) Dual Income: AI-displaced workers may seek and accept other employment while continuing to receive AI displacement payments.
+Dual Income Permitted.
+AI-displaced workers may seek and accept other employment while continuing to receive AI displacement payments.
 There is no reduction in payments based on new income.